ryanpag3/discord-tally-bot/README.md

 `!tb empty [name]` - Empty a tally, setting counter to 0.

+`!tb empty-all` - Empty all channel or global tallies.

 `!tb set [name] [amount]` - set a tally to a specified amount

 **note:** I have on my wishlist to write a permissions feature.
 These most likely will be admin-only once that is complete.